Allison-1999/ROAR/readme.md

 ### Some Concept
 CARLA provides support for multi-agent through the following three core concepts.
 - Actor: Actor is anything that participates in the simulation and can be moved around, for example, vehicles, pedestrians.
-- Blueprint:Blueprint is the specific attributes definition of an actor.
+- Blueprint: Blueprint is the specific attributes definition of an actor.
 New actors initialized through a blueprint.
 - World: The world is the major ruler of the simulation.
 It represents the currently loaded map, and contains the setting of parameters of the current simulation environment and functions that create, control and destroy actors.
 CARLA provides carla.World as the default world setting.

 ### Result